The ROC Leadership Team

 Pronouns: He/Him/His

-Dr. Andrew Szeto is currently the Director of the Campus Mental Health Strategy at the University of Calgary responsible for guiding the implementation of the 28 recommendations within the strategy.
+Dr. Andrew Szeto is currently the Director of the Office of Institutional Commitments at the University of Calgary.
 He is an Associate Professor in the Department of Psychology at the University of Calgary and also a Principal Investigator at the Mental Health Commission of Canada.
 Dr. Szeto’s research involves the development, implementation, and evaluation of mental illness stigma reduction and mental health promotion programs for various audiences across Canada.
 He also conducts research and publishes on various topics related to post-secondary mental health and the stigma of mental illness.

 Pronouns: She/Her/Hers